 The Aquarium’s past successful rehabilitation and releases of stranded endangered sea turtles serve as evidence for the positive impacts of sea turtle rescue.
 The return of reproductively viable sea turtles back into wild endangered breeding populations can be critical for species recovery.

-These are just three examples of injured wildlife that arrived at the Oregon Coast Aquarium for care this past year.
+These are just three examples of injured wildlife that arrived at the Oregon Coast Aquarium for care.
 The Oregon Coast Aquarium’s Wildlife Rehabilitation Program rescues and rehabilitates threatened and endangered animals as well as indigenous wildlife deemed injured by human interference.
 Our goal is to mitigate human impact on wildlife in order to contribute to species conservation and prevent animal suffering.

 One of the wildlife cases that the Aquarium sees the most often is entanglement by fishing line.
 In a recent case, the Aquarium admitted a juvenile brown pelican that was found entangled and snared by a fishing hook.
 Luckily, the pelican made a full recovery and staff successfully released the bird at Fort Stevens State Park.